HFCM by 99 Robots-Snippet#1:google ads global site tag-->Skip to content

 According to certain manufacturers, the air conditioner should be maintained once a year.
 Others believe that if you follow the instructions and regularly clean the filters and units, you will only need to have the air conditioner serviced if a problem arises.

-America Air Duct Cleaning Services members were surveyed about their air conditioner cleaning routines.
-Most stated they clean the filters a few times a year but only call for service every few years or when the device malfunctions.
+Our professionals were surveyed about their air conditioner cleaning routines.
+Most stated they clean the filters a few times yearly but only call for service every year.
 See your model’s handbook or contact the manufacturer for assistance.

 Our air-conditioner cleaning services complement our gas-refilling services.
 As a result, you cannot schedule the gas-refilling services solely.